Kaapeine/entirely_different_matters/content/posts/opencv_cpp.md

 #define CERES_FOUND 1
 ```

 before I included the SFM libraries.
-This fixed the SFM issues but I still fazed issues with the VIZ module, until I realized I just had not added that to cmake.
+This fixed the SFM issues but I still faced issues with the VIZ module, until I realized I just had not added that dependency to cmake.

 Why is cmake so unintuitive to use?